risc0/risc0/docs/metal-optimization-progress.md

   can stall badly with this toolchain when it compiles unused kernels such as higher-`po2` `eval_check` variants.
 Lazy pipeline creation avoids that startup problem, but it does not fix the `Poly check failed` correctness failure.
+- Adding missing `device`-qualified compound assignment overloads for Metal `Fp` / `FpExt` was tested as a compiler-sensitivity hypothesis.
+It rebuilt and initially passed focused `sltiu`, but the 20-run loop still failed after `evalCheck`, so that change was not kept.
 - The guest `risc0-zkvm-methods-cpp-crates` `blst_*` link failure was caused by the guest C compiler being set to the RISC-V GCC while `AR` was left unset on macOS.
 The `cc` crate fell back to `/usr/bin/ar`, producing a 96-byte empty